Hamzu24/paper-puller/README.md

 sh = SciHub()

-# retrieve 5 articles on Google Scholars related to 'bittorrent'
+# retrieve 5 articles on Google Scholar related to 'bittorrent'
 results = sh.search('bittorrent', 5)

 # download the papers; will use sci-hub.io if it must